Can Two White People Have a Black Baby?

 1. An IVF mixed up

-A recessive gene is a trait that is evident only when the genotype is homozygous; a trait that tends to be masked by other inherited traits, yet persists in a population among heterozygous genotypes(3).
-Thus one could be carrying a recessive gene from many generations before but made evidence through your children.
+A recessive gene is a trait that is evident only when the genotype is homozygous; a trait that tends to be masked by other inherited traits yet persists in a population among heterozygous genotypes(3).
+Thus, you could be carrying a recessive gene from many generations before it becomes evident through your children.

 There is a true story of a black girl born to white parents in apartheid South Africa.
-As a baby, Sandra Laing appear white, but as she grew older, her hair grew kinky, dark and curled, just like black hair, while her skin looked black or mixed race.
+As a baby, Sandra Laing appeared white, but as she grew older, her hair grew kinky, dark, and curled, just like black hair, while her skin looked black or mixed race.

-There were questions, directed to her white parents, and mother, especially about her race of Sandra.
+There were questions directed at her white parents and mother, especially about Sandra’s race.
 But biological and genetic tests revealed Sandra is their biological daughter.

-The test also explained, that one or both parents, who are white, maybe carry a recessive gene from a black ancestry.
-According to research published in the early Seventies, about 8 percent of the genes of any modern Afrikaner are non-white.
+The test also explained one or both parents, who are white, may carry a recessive gene from a black ancestry.
+According to research published in the early 1970s, about 8% of the genes of any modern Afrikaner are non-white.

-More recent studies put the number slightly higher, at 11 percent.
-Of the 25,000 or so genes that determine inheritable characteristics, only a tiny fraction have to do with skin color, hair texture and other visible markers of race.
+More recent studies put the number slightly higher, at 11%.
+Of the 25,000 or so genes that determine inheritable characteristics, only a tiny fraction have to do with skin color, hair texture, and other visible markers of race.
 (2)

 These two circumstances explain how two white people can have a black baby.

-To reduce the drama surrounding IVF mix-ups, In vitro fertilization clinics are urged to review and tighten their procedures
+To reduce the drama surrounding IVF mix-ups, In vitro fertilization clinics should review and tighten their procedures.

-Melbourne IVF experts have announced that they have developed a test to check the paternity of embryos to prevent mistakes or mixups like the one that has occurred in Britain.
-The genetic test will cost couples around A$2000 for it.
+Melbourne IVF experts have announced a development test to check the paternity of embryos to prevent mistakes or mixups like the one that has occurred in Britain.
+The genetic test will cost couples around A$2000 (Australian dollars).

 Top 5 Countries around the world to get IVF